hodsong/25_3/README.md

 Although originally from a development background (MCSD, MCSD.NET, MT) across multiple platforms and the full development stack, the purpose of taking the Imperial College course has been to reinforce an understanding of the technical principles of machine learning and artificial intelligence to allow for its appropriate Governance, Risk Management and Compliance to laws and regulations.

-A baseline pre-existing code model has therefore been selected that will be reviewed and further optimised.
+A baseline pre-existing code model has therefore been selected that will be reviewed from this perspective.

 ## DATA
 A summary of the data you’re using, remembering to include where you got it and any relevant citations.